 If it can be proved that a medical professional, or a healthcare facility, failed to meet their requirements to prevent hospital-acquired infections and the development of sepsis, then you could be eligible to make a medical negligence claim with MG Legal.

-Can you sue the NHS for sepsis?
+Can you sue the NHS for sepsis in a sepsis claim?

 Nobody wants to sue the NHS or to take legal action against them.
 The NHS is a great service, with amazing staff, who go above and beyond to provide care to ill and injured patients.